 When you are choosing bushes for small spaces, don’t overlook aucuba (Aucuba japonica), another of the great shrubs for landscapes.
 It thrives in the shade and produces golden foliage.

-Dwarf yaupon (Ilex vomitoria nana) only gets to 2 feet (0.5 m) tall and wide with delicately textured evergreen foliage.
-Dwarf bamboo (Bambusa sasa pygara) stops growing at a foot high (0.5 m.) in sun or shade.
+Dwarf yaupon (Ilex vomitoria nana) only gets to 2 feet (61 cm.) tall and wide with delicately textured evergreen foliage.
+Dwarf bamboo (Bambusa sasa pygara) stops growing at a foot high (31 cm.) in sun or shade.

-Dwarf purple-leaf barberry (Berberis) is another very small shrub at 1 foot (0.5 m) in both directions, while dwarf sasanqua (Camellia sasanqua) stays compact but flowers in winter.
+Dwarf purple-leaf barberry (Berberis) is another very small shrub at 1 foot (31 cm.) in both directions, while dwarf sasanqua (Camellia sasanqua) stays compact but flowers in winter.
 Dwarf junipers have finely textured silver blue foliage.

 Dwarf Chinese holly (Ilex cornuta “Rotunda”) and dwarf holly (Ilex cornuta rotendifolia) are both compact and dense.
-And when you are choosing bushes for small spaces, dwarf nandina (Nandina domestica) grows slowly with great fall color in either sun or shade.
+When you are choosing bushes for small spaces, dwarf nandina (Nandina domestica) grows slowly with great fall color in either sun or shade.